Are you planning a day out in Dublin just for adults?

 For most adults, there’s a better appreciation as you engage in various interactive exhibits.

-You’ll also get an idea of his lifestyle, his relationship with the National Library of Ireland.
+You’ll also get an idea of his lifestyle and his relationship with the National Library of Ireland.

 More importantly, you’ll uncover secrets from his most famous work, Ulysses.

 Take a guided or self-guided tour through James Joyce Centre.